 AMD X570 – The Most Superior Chipset for V4.0 SSDs

-Hence, all the M.2 slots on this motherboard would be able to support 4.0 PCIe SSDs.
+Hence, all the M.2 slots on this motherboard could support 4.0 PCIe SSDs.

 With the rest of the chipsets (at the moment), only the M.2 slots connected to CPU lanes support V4.0 PCIe SSDs, which is often only one slot in most cases.